remotion-dev/remotion/packages/docs/docs/player.md

 ### `fps`

 The frame rate of the video.
+Must be a number.

 ### `compositionWidth`